AFL great Gerard Healy and his show Sportsday are on their way to a former rival network, in a major shake-up of Melbourne’s evening radio landscape.

 In total, Healy spent 28 years at 3AW, including his time on Sportsday, and the exit comes after a chance in the Nine radio landscape.

-The 3AW show will be rebranded as Wide World of Sports, fitting into the national brand of hour-long, single-host shows — going against the two-host format that Healy prefers.
+The 3AW show will be rebranded as Wide World of Sports, fitting into the national brand of one-hour, single-host shows — going against the two-host format that Healy favors.

 McClure will now host the Melbourne version of the show.